Public Housing Authority Data Biography

 Who collects the data?

 A representative from Seattle Housing Authority (SHA) or King County Housing Authority (KCHA) collects data using the U.S. Department of Housing and Urban Development 50058 MTW (Moving to Work) Family Report form.
 Public housing authorities may collect initial data at different stages of a resident’s engagement with federally subsidized housing.
-SHA’s Housing Choice Voucher department staff collect initial information during the application process.
-SHA’s Housing Operations department staff collect information during the leasing appointment.
+For example, SHA’s Housing Choice Voucher department staff collect initial information during the application process while SHA’s Housing Operations department staff collect information during the leasing appointment.
 The data may be updated during rent recertification processes.
 Information on the form is all self-reported, and staff are instructed to fill out the form exactly as the tenant has self-reported.
-Those receiving housing assistance may experience may feel a power difference from the housing authority representative in the context of that interaction.
+Those receiving housing assistance may feel a power difference from the housing authority representative in the context of that interaction.

 Who owns the data?